russjr08/Modpack-Utils/Readme.md

-KronosModpack (Also known Modpack Utilities)
+Modpack Utilities (Also known KronosModpack)
 =============================================

 Modpack Utilities is a nifty way of distributing Modpacks with your friends